So I have good and bad news for you when it comes to the weather in Cleveland.

 10. Play games

-Check out the 16-Bit Bar + Arcade in Lakewood, Superelectric Pinball Parlor in Gordon Square, and Punch Bowl Social in the Flats for arcade games.
-Or you could settle in for a board game at Tabletop in Ohio City or The Side Quest in Lakewood.
+Check out the Superelectric Pinball Parlor in Gordon Square, Pins Mechanical Co. in Ohio City, and Punch Bowl Social in the Flats for arcade-style games.
+Or you could settle in for a board game at Tabletop in Ohio City.

 Punch Bowl Social also has bowling and indoor mini golf, and you can check out The Corner Alley downtown for another bowling option.